Retirement and Pension Plans

 • Option available to continue pension to spouse after the annuitant’s death ("with spouse" option)

-• Suitable for individuals seeking both growth and flexibility during retirement
+• Suitable for individuals seeking both lifetime income and capital protection

 Here is the detailed explanation of each plan: